hpc/charliecloud/doc-src/install.rst

 * Recent Linux kernel with :code:`CONFIG_USER_NS=y`.
 (We've had good luck with various distribution upstream versions of 4.4 and higher.)

+  * Some distributions (e.g. debian stretch) disable user namespaces via the :code:`kernel.unprivileged_userns_clone` sysctl.
+Set this to :code:`1` to enable them.

 * C compiler and standard library

 * POSIX shell and utilities